 Authentication

-All API requests do not require an API key at the moment.
-There is a rate limit in place, if you require higher limits please reach out to [email protected].
+All API requests do not require an API key, but there is a rate limit in place.
+If you require higher limits then please create an api key by going to your trail apps thencreate new app -> API keys -> create key

 Trails